nashpb/Work-Launcher-and-Logger/README.md

 # Work-Launcher-and-Logger
-A simple file to lauch your work applications and also to log your work hours.
+A simple PWA to lauch your work applications and also to log your work hours.